Hiimus/arca_bookstore/README.md

 - A blog image in the top of the container that can be clicked and will reverse the user back to the blog page.

-- A "Back to blog" button that reverse the user back to the blog page.
+- A "Back to blog" button that reverts the user back to the blog page.

 - The actual posts heading, body, image and date added.